 The TomTom Rider has similar dimensions to the Garmin Zumo series of motorcycle GPS navigators but is larger and heavier overall.
 This bulkiness could make it a slightly less attractive option for sports bike riders in particular when compared to some rival devices but is unlikely to be a deal breaker.
 The unit also features a built-in sun shade – an aid to viewing the display under sunlit conditions – which has the additional benefit of helping to keep the screen dry.
 The Rider also gives users the option to adjust screen brightness, and a powerful backlight combined with a variety of map color schemes further enhances screen readability.

-Overall, the build quality is of a high standard, as befitting a prominent manufacturer such as TomTom, and rugged enough to handle the harsher conditions imposed by use on a motorcycle.
 Like it’s main competitor, the Garmin zumo series of navigators, the TomTom Rider comes well equipped to deal with these environmental and operational hazards and demands.
 The device is approved for all weather use (tested to meet the IPX7 waterproofing standard) and can even survive a prolonged dunking in water up to 1 meter deep.
 It also features a glove friendly display and a scuff-resistant, matt-black finish.

 The TomTom Rider has an easy to use interface with a relatively simple and intuitive menu structure.
 Unlike some devices, you won’t get lost in an endless and confusing hierarchy of screen layers, and access to key functions is never more than a few clicks away.
 The keyboard has optional over-sized keys which helps when operating the device with gloves, although this alone does not make for a glove friendly display and it is let down by the awkward positioning of various other buttons and menu items.